-Each router has 2 IP addresses: an internal IP address and an external IP address.
+Each home router has two IP addresses: an internal IP address and an external IP address.

-Notice the dashed line in the image below.
-The dashed line represents the division of two different IP addresses in your router.
+In the image below, notice the division of the two different IP addresses in your router.

 How To Find Your Internal Router IP Address

-We have two software tools that can find your router's IP address.
-Both of them are free downloads.
-You can use the free software tools or the windows command prompt to find your router's IP address.
+We have a free software tool that can find your router's IP address.
+You can use our free software tool or you can use the windows command prompt to find your router's IP address.

-In the run dialog box type in cmd and either press enter or click the Ok button.
+Step 3: In the run dialog box, type in cmd and either press enter or click the Ok button.
 You should see a black window with white text, referred to as a command prompt.

-I have circled the router's IP address in red in the above image.
+The router's IP address is circled in red in the above image.
 Notice that windows lists it under the title Default Gateway.